 Integrating DIA Oracles on Somnia

-DIA Oracles provide secure, customizable, and decentralized price feeds that can be integrated into smart contracts on the Somnia Testnet.
+Oracles provide secure, customizable, and decentralized price feeds that can be integrated into smart contracts on the Somnia Testnet.
 This guide will walk you through how to access on-chain price data, understand the oracle’s functionality, and integrate it into your Solidity Smart Contracts.

 DIA Oracle contract address: